Disease Guide ·Obesity ·2026

 Wellness Plans vs Insurance

-Some insurers offer wellness add-ons that cover nutritional counseling and weight management visits.
-These are separate from accident/illness coverage and typically cost $10-$30/month extra.
-Check if your plan includes any preventive care benefits that could help with weight management.
+Some insurers offer wellness add-ons covering nutritional counseling and weight visits ($10-$30/month extra).
+Check if your plan includes preventive care benefits for weight management.

 🇺🇸 US Pet Insurance Guide